pypa/packaging.python.org/source/tutorials/packaging-projects.rst

   long as it only contains letters, numbers, ``.``, ``_`` , and ``-``.
-It also must not already be taken on PyPI. **Be sure to update this with your username** for this tutorial, as this ensures you won't try to upload a package with the same name as one which alrPyPUGeady exists.
+It also must not already be taken on PyPI. **Be sure to update this with your username** for this tutorial, as this ensures you won't try to upload a package with the same name as one which already exists.
 - ``version`` is the package version.
 (Some build backends allow it to be specified another way, such as from a file or Git tag.)
 - ``authors`` is used to identify the author of the package; you specify a name